-Brookside Charter School staff does not administer any medications or other health-related products (e.g., prescription medication, over-the-counter medication, lotion, lip balm, antiseptics, cough drops) without the written permission of the child's parent/guardian.
+Brookside Charter School staff does not administer any medications or other health-related products (e.g., prescription medication, over-the-counter medication, antiseptics, cough drops) without the written permission of the child's parent/guardian.
 The Brookside Charter School Nurse is the only Brookside Charter School staff authorized to dispense medications or other health-related products.